 The letter to Wyden from Clapper’s director of legislative affairs, Kathleen Turner, clears the way for Wyden to argue publicly that he believes the government’s implementation of the 1978 Foreign Intelligence Surveillance Act “has sometimes violated the spirit of the law.”

-A spokesman for Clapper said in a telephone interview that the Office of the Director of National Intelligence (0113121D) has addressed the concerns raised in secret by the FISA court, a point the letter stressed to Wyden.
+A spokesman for Clapper said in a telephone interview that the Office of the Director of National Intelligence (0113121D:US) has addressed the concerns raised in secret by the FISA court, a point the letter stressed to Wyden.
 Clapper’s office coordinates the work of 16 U.S. intelligence agencies, including the National Security Agency, which conducts electronic surveillance.

 “We’ve identified and we’ve admitted that there were some concerns, but FISC has continued to approve the collection as consistent with the statute and reasonable under the Fourth Amendment,” said Mike Birmingham, a spokesman for Clapper.